If we do not treasure our shit

 In this second chapter we start the process of composting: reflecting, digesting & harvesting the past cycle…

 What were the major events that happened in this last cycle?

 If my body could speak, what would it tell me about its experience of the past year?

-What were my biggest teachings of the pandemic?
+What were my biggest teachings?

 What were the biggest challenges of the last cycle and what did I receive through the challenges?

 Which people in my life am I the most grateful for?

 What was the biggest teaching I received through my relationships?

 What were my biggest self-care triumphs and challenges?